 Get ready for the snap, crackle and boom of fireworks this weekend.
 If you’re not letting off your own (and if you are, keep it safe, people), we’ve rounded up the best places to watch the sky light up on Saturday.

 Auckland’s largest fireworks display will be mixed with Halloween festivities at The Trusts Arena.
-With a tonne of entertainment and performances there will be plenty to do before the huge fireworks extravaganza.
+With a ton of entertainment and performances, there will be plenty to do before the huge fireworks extravaganza.
 Don’t forget to dress up in your best Halloween costumes— on-the-spot prizes will be given out to both kids and adults.

 Western Springs Speedway—Opening Night Guy Fawkes Extravaganza

 Speedway opens this year with a bang, literally, with competitors making a bang on the racetrack.
-Post racing—and for the first time in more than a decade—Guy Fawkes night at the speedway returns.
-After the lights go out, spectators will be treated to a full-blown pyro display.
+Post racing— Guy Fawkes night at the speedway returns.
+After the lights go out at 10:30pm, spectators will be treated to a full-blown pyro display.
+Months of preparation and planning has gone into this so get ready to be blown away.

 North Head & Mt Eden